midl-dev/tezos-snapshot-generator/README.md

 #### Note on Firebase

-Note: I tried to make the firebase project and the token automatically with terraform, but there was a bug.
-See `terraform/firebase.tf`
+Note: you must create the Firebase project manually due to a bug with firebase.
+See `terraform/firebase.tf`.

+* go to the Firebase web interface and create a Firebase project
-For now, the terraform project must be created separately, and a CI token must be created with the `firebase login:ci` command.
+* using the firebase CLI, create a token with the `firebase login:ci` command.

-Then pass the project id as `firebase_project` and the token as `firebase_token`.
+* pass the project id as `firebase_project` and the token as `firebase_token` terraform variables

 #### Full example of terraform.tfvars